Materials-Consortia/OPTIMADE/optimade.md

 * **attributes**: a dictionary field that MUST contain the following members:
   * **name**: A human-readable name for the OPTiMaDe API implementation a client may provide in a list to an end-user.
+  * **description**: A human-readable description for the OPTiMaDe API implementation a client may provide in a list to an end-user.
   * **base\_url**: a [JSON API Links object](http://jsonapi.org/format/#document-links),
   pointing to the OPTiMaDe base URL for this implementation,  either directly as a string, or as a link object which can contain the following members: